Murari Chand College: History

 In 1916, Syed Abdul Majid upgraded Murari Chand College's status to first grade degree level and laid the school's foundation stone in Thackeray Hills alongside William Sinclair Marris in 1921.

 Abdul Khaliq Choudhury of Bijli (1886-1948) was the first Muslim student of the college.
 He was a member of the Assam council from 1921 to 1936 as well as the South Sylhet Local Board and Dhaka University Syndicate.

-In 1925 the college moved to its current campus at Thackarey Hills (now Tilagarh).
+In 1925, the college moved to its current campus at Thackarey Hills (now Tilagarh).
 It is spread on an area of 112 acres of land of a beautiful natural set-up.
-In 1942 the golden jubilee of the college was observed by the publishing of the Murari Chand College Golden Jubilee Volume.
+In 1942, the golden jubilee of the college was observed by the publishing of the Murari Chand College Golden Jubilee Volume.
 After the Partition of India in 1947, the college became an affiliate of the University of Dhaka.
 It then became an affiliate of the University of Chittagong in 1968.
-Finally in 1992, it becomes an affiliate of the National University, Bangladesh.
+Finally in 1992, it became an affiliate of the National University, Bangladesh.

 In 2001, the college had 130 teachers and 6,000 students.
 There are seven residential hostels for students, which is one of the best residential arrangements of students at the college level in Bangladesh.
 In 2000, the college won the national award as the best educational institution.

 The library of M C College is famous for its collection of books, which numbers around 100,000.

 Currently, all the students of HSC first year obtained GPA 5 in SSC.